DHRI-Curriculum/Data-and-Ethics/sections/stages.md

 Raw data is yet to be processed, meaning it has yet to be manipulated by a human or computer.
 Received or collected data could be in any number of formats, locations, etc..
 It could be in any of the forms listed above.

 But "raw data" is a relative term, inasmuch as when one person finishes processing data and presents it as a finished product, another person may take that product and work on it further, and for them that data is "raw data".

+### Discussion: Raw Data
 For example, is "big data" "raw data"?
 How do we understand data that we have "scraped"?

 ## Processed/Transformed